bjornburton/ased/README.md

 =========
 Ancillary Service Electric Detector

 This is the firmware portion of an Ancillary Service Electric Detector or ASED.
-It is written within Web using C (ISO/IEC 9899:1999).
+It is written within Web using C99 (ISO/IEC 9899:1999).
 Web is a "system of structured documentation" which supports Literate Programming, as created by Donald Knuth.
 The program ctangle creates C source, from the web source, for use strictly by the compiler.
 The program cweave builds a TeX source file for further processing by TeX or PDFTeX into a nice document.

-This does not use Wiring and for this reason the C code will compile using the gnu compiler, arv-gcc along with avr-libc.
-It will also compile in the Arduino IDE as a "Sketch" and with the AVE tools.
+This does not rely on Arduino's IDE and for this reason the C code will compile using the gnu compiler, arv-gcc along with avr-libc.
+It should also compile in the Arduino IDE as a "Sketch", with some modification.
+An issue with the Arduino IDE is that the modern C99/C11 way of using a designator to initialize structure components does not work.
+A Second issue is that the IDE mucks around with the order of the code, putting function declarations ahead of typedefs.
+(It looks intentional, but I can't understand why it would do that.)
+Since the IDE is generally weak, error/warning reporting is poor, documentation is lacking, strange workarounds are needed for many things and it adds a layer of complexity and uncertainty, I won't pursue it.

 There is a simple Makefile to build it with, but it may need to be tweaked to suit you system.
 You will need cweave, ctangle, avr-gcc as well as pdftex, if you want nice documentation.

+Firstly, I wrote this for fun and not out of any real need.
+I wanted to learn a bit about git's branching, merging, refspec, etc. Also to brush-up on my C-skills, poor as they are.
+Programming on bare-metal (no OS) and on a tiny microprocessor to boot, are firsts for me.
+And I've been wanting to try Literate Programming in Donald Knuth's Cweb, just to see what it's like.

+The practical reason:
 With my emergency generator connected through an interlocked load-center, it's hard to tell when the Ancillary Service has been restored.
 The neighbor's lights offer a clue at night, but aren't reliable.
 Switching back to Main, from